SleighJ/artsy_fartsy/README.md

 This container holds the subComponents.
 SubComponents are used to change the values of the components which ultimately render something on the screen.

 	1. Palette
 		Pick your favorite color..
-Or your least favorite, who cares?
+Or your least favorite..
 	2. Brushes
 		Pick a brush stroke width
 	3. BackgroundSubComponent
-		Upload a file of your friends lookin’ real weird -  or lookin good.. but thats no fun.
+		Upload a file of your friends lookin’ real weird -  or lookin good.. even tho thats no fun.
 	4. TextSubComponent
 		Add text over your friends face, really drive that point home.

-Development Notes:

-    1. Drag text handler needs work
-    2. Save functionality has not been added
-    3. Remove text has not been added
-    4. Edit text has not been added
-    5. Text is not being appended to the actual canvas element, which messes with resizing
-    6. Only background format currently supported is .png

 Getting Started: